 Here, the cocaine and cash may be admitted into evidence against Steven.
 This is because they were found pursuant to a lawful inventory search

 2. What are the remedies if police conduct an unlawful search?

 Sometimes police search a vehicle without any of the authority discussed above.
-In these cases, a driver may challenge any evidence that the police found.
-Challenging the evidence means to try to get it excluded from a defendant’s criminal trial.
+In these cases, you may challenge any evidence that the police found.
+Challenging the evidence means to try to get it excluded from your criminal trial.